Never order out for pizza again! You won’t even miss greasy, expensive, store-bought pizza after you try this homemade version.

-Also, over the last year, I’ve gathered a few other tips and tricks that I thought I’d share with you (including revamping the pizza sauce a bit).
+Also, over many years of making this pizza, I’ve gathered a few other tips and tricks that I thought I’ll with you (including revamping the pizza sauce a bit).
 I’ve included them below with the recipe.

 A few I’ll mention here:

 1)I always use freshly grated mozzarella cheese for topping our pizzas.
 I’ve harped on this before but since I’m, like, half-scientist, I can assure you that freshly grated mozzarella melts a lot better than preshredded.
-My husband happens to work for a cheese company and agrees with me (let’s forget the fact that he has a boring desk job and isn’t actually making the cheese – details, details).
+My husband used to work for a cheese company and agrees with me (let’s forget the fact that it was a boring desk job and isn’t actually making the cheese – details, details).
 But you really can trust me on this – do a side-by-side comparison and I promise you’ll be converted to the idea.
 And then you can officially be classified as half-scientist, too.

 2) Also, although we keep our pizza toppings simple (usually just cheese and turkey pepperoni), I’ve found a quick way to elevate the pizza to a delicious new level – sprinkling freshly grated parmesan cheese over all of the toppings right before baking.
 The slightly salty, flavorful hit of the parmesan cheese is fantastic.